 Border to Coast looks to understand and evaluate the ESG-related business risks and opportunities companies face.
 We consider the integration of ESG factors into the investment process as a necessary complement to the traditional financial evaluation of assets; this results in a more informed investment decision-making process.
 Rather than being used to preclude certain investments, it is used to provide an additional context for stock selection.
-It is an integral part of the research process and when considering portfolio construction, sector analysis and stock selection.

-We use third-party ESG data and research from specialist providers is used alongside general stock and sector research. ; it is an integral part of the research process and when considering portfolio construction, sector analysis and stock selection.
-ESG factors are incorporated into analysis and research templates as part of the decision-making process.
-We consider the financial materiality of ESG factors, which will vary depending on the geography, industry and individual company.
-For companies subject to very severe controversies as defined by our third-party data provider, UN Global Compact breaches, er with elevated ESG risk, or subject to securities litigation, a more detailed research and climate risk template is completed which is also used to inform engagement and voting.
-The RI team as subject matter experts support the portfolio managers, and t\(\pm \) he Head of RI works with colleagues to ensure they are knowledgeable and fully informed on ESG issues.
-Voting and engagement are also part of the investment process with information from engagement meetings shared with the team to increase and maintain knowledge, and portfolio managers involved in engagement meetings and the voting decision making process. should not be detached from the investment process with; therefore, information from engagement meetings is shared with the team to increase and maintain knowledge, and portfolio managers are involved engagement meetings and in the voting process.
+ESG data and research from specialist providers is used alongside general stock and sector research; it is an integral part of the research process and when considering portfolio construction, sector analysis and stock selection.
+The Head of RI works with colleagues to ensure they are knowledgeable and fully informed on ESG issues.
+Voting and engagement should not be detached from the investment process; therefore, information from engagement meetings is shared with the team to increase and maintain knowledge, and portfolio managers are involved in the voting process.